My Story: Ashley

 “This is about giving people tools and support,” she says.
 “I’ve been passionate about helping people overcome barriers.
 I navigated social assistance as a single mom and saw those barriers firsthand.”

 Stories like Ashley’s are why the recent $525,000 investment from the RBC Foundation is so impactful.
-This funding will allow the WorkFirst program to reach even more individuals while providing paid work experience, skills training, and the wraparound supports people need to build their careers.
+This funding will allow the WorkFirst program to reach even more individuals while providing paid work experience, skills training, and the support people need to build their careers.